vishal-m25/Obsidian/Learnings/java.md

 	- Errors
 	- Run-time Exceptions
 - ==**NOTE**== - when try throws an exception and finally as well throws, then exception by try will be lost if the catch is not used.

+- ==**NOTE**==
+	- when the close method id not called on the resources created when the use is over.
+	- the [[#Garbage Collector]] when the find it, the only free the object memory, the resource will not be closed
+	- thus when this repeat the limit of resource access exceeds.

 ### Suppressed exceptions
 - When a try block throws an exception and while closing the resources, the try-with-resource as well throws an exception then the try-with-resource exception is suppressed within the primary exception and delivered.
 - it can be accessed by